altocodenl/tagaway/readme.md

    - server/client: opt-in OCR recognition
    - server/client: rotate videos
    - server/client: investigate sharebox concept (web-reachable space where for N days any user can upload and download pivs)
+      - Create
+      - Edit name
+      - List all shareboxes
+      - List/see one sharebox (anyone with the link)
+      - Upload (anyone with the link)
+      - Delete piv (anyone with the link)
+      - Delete sharebox
+      - Autodelete after N days
    - server: set up prod mirror
    - server: Investigate soft deletion with different credentials in S3 for 7 days for programmatic errors or security breaches. https://d0.awsstatic.com/whitepapers/protecting-s3-against-object-deletion.pdf
    - server: add dedicated keys for uploads in order to improve getUploads performance